DIDSR/mr-recon-eval-core/README.md

 ## Demo
-Run demo.py in a python enviroemnt.
+Run demo.py in a python enviroment.

 **Expected Output**